laurent-lao/guides/setting-mac-terminal.md

 ## Modifying your $PATH

+`$PATH` is an environment variable. macOS uses `$PATH` to specify a set of directories where executables (or binary files) are located.
+When your terminal window is created, it uses the `$PATH` to load the shell executables that are on your system.
+That is how your shell knows what to execute when you type `vim` for example.

 Modifying your $PATH is especially important for making `brew` (Homebrew's terminal shorthand) packages work seamlessly in the Terminal.
-When you type `vim`, it accesses a binary at `usr/bin/vim` (you can get that path when you execute `which vim`).
+When you type `vim`, it accesses a binary at `usr/bin/vim` with `usr/bin` being defined by your $PATH (you can get that path when you execute `which vim`).
 However, Homebrew installs binaries at `usr/local/bin`, it might create some problems.
 This is because your `$PATH` (`echo $PATH`) might not include that `usr/local/bin`.
 Also, paths included before have priority on paths included afterwards.

 * Add: `export PATH=/usr/local/Cellar:/usr/local/bin:$HOME/bin:$PATH` to the `~/.zshrc`.